khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 and documentation.
 The component is added to Pajamas. ~"pajamas::build"
 * **Style:** Each component is styled according to the design specs found in Pajamas.
 Components function correctly and match usage guidelines. ~"pajamas::style"
-* **Implement:** The documented component is implemented into GitLab the product. ~"pajamas::implement"
+* **Integrate:** The documented component is integrated into GitLab the product. ~"pajamas::integrate"

 Some stages may happen in tandem, depending on how mature the component currently is.
 For example: